 A guide to being a Shared Owner

-Below are details taken from our ‘Guide to being a Shared Owner’ handbook and is for those thinking about becoming a shared owner, including information and guidance on your rights and responsibilities as a shared owner of a Weaver Vale Housing Trust home.
+We’ve produced a guide for shared owners or those thinking about becoming a shared owner of Weaver Vale Housing Trust Limited (“the Trust”).
 It describes some of the important responsibilities and commitments associated with being a shared owner with the Trust (please note that Prospa Homes is the brand name we use for our shared ownership activities).

-The handbook is for guidance only, it is not a legal document and does not replace your lease which sets out the rights and responsibilities of both parties in full and should be your first point of reference should you have any queries.
-We hope you find it useful, please contact us with any questions and we would be more than happy to help.
+This handbook is for guidance only, it is not a legal document and does not replace your lease which sets out the rights and responsibilities of both parties in full and should be your first point of reference should you have any queries.

 The Shared Ownership Lease

 The lease is the legal document entered into by you and the Trust (in this document referred to as “we”/”us”) that sets out the rights and responsibilities of both parties.
 The lease provides you with long term ownership of your home.
 Normally it will be for a minimum term of 990 years.

 Normally, but not always, we own the freehold of the land on which your home is built.
 If we do own the freehold, we can transfer it to you if you purchase 100% of the shares in your home (please note this is subject to the terms of your lease and would not apply to apartments.
 Please contact us if you require more information).